Just diagnosed with Ph+ CML in chronic phase? Learn how TASIGNA can help

 Philadelphia chromosome–positive chronic myeloid leukemia (Ph+ CML)

-Ph+ CML seems to come out of nowhere.
+Ph+ CML may seem to come out of nowhere.
 After a routine blood test, your doctor tells you that your white blood cell count is sky high.
 Next thing you know, you’re hearing the word “leukemia.”

-Your diagnosis comes as a shock.
-It also comes with a lot of terms that are likely to be unfamiliar to you.
-As you explore this site, if you don’t understand a word, simply hover over it for a definition.
-You’ll also find a glossary under Patient Support.
+Your diagnosis may come as a shock.
+It also may come with a lot of terms that are likely to be unfamiliar to you.
+To help with this, you’ll find a glossary under Patient Support.

 What is chronic myeloid leukemia (CML)?

 How many people in the United States have CML?

 - Approximately 8,900 people are expected to be diagnosed with CML in 2022

 - Almost 63,000 people were living with CML as of 2019

 More than 95% of people with CML have what is called the “Philadelphia chromosome.”
 These patients have Ph+ CML, which stands for Philadelphia chromosome–positive chronic myeloid leukemia.
 The name of the chromosome comes from where it was first discovered by researchers at the Fox Chase Cancer Center and the University of Pennsylvania, both in Philadelphia.